rshin1209/bgan_eps/README.md

         [loop] -- Number of BGAN-EPS rounds (5-20 recommended based on available computation resources)

 ### Step 3: Entropy Analysis
-Refer to entropyanalysis.ipynb
 #### Step 3.1: Entropy Profiling
-The entropic profiles can be visualized in the entropyanalysis.ipynb file.
+The entropic profiles can be visualized in the [entropyanalysis.ipynb](https://github.com/rshin1209/bgan_eps/blob/main/entropyanalysis.ipynb) file.
 The x-axis represents the change in bond lengths relative to the bond length in the TS structure.
 The y-axis represents the entropy values, shown in -TS (kcal/mol).
 Blue and red dashed lines mark the 2.0 Å for each adduct.
 The entropy values for each structural window are adjusted by subtracting the entropy at the first post-TS point, which starts at 0.0 kcal/mol.
 Error bars on the entropic profiles represent the standard deviation from multiple BGAN-EPS iterations.

         reaction = 'dta'
         bond2_params = (2.790, 1.602, 9) # bondmax, bondmin, number of structural ensembles